IGD is one of the main players in Italy’s retail real estate sector: it develops and manages shopping centers throughout Italy.

 The small/mid-size shopping centers (with a GLA of less than 40,000 m2), which typically have strong ties with the local community, accounts for 95% of all the shopping centers in Italy.
 The prevalence of this type of center reflects demographic distribution in Italy where a large part of the population lives in the numerous mid-size cities.

-The shopping center market in Italy is also very fragmented, with few operators that hold significant market shares3; currently IGD has a market share of 4% in terms of GLA (with a total GLA of around 665,000 m2 at 31 December 2020) and is the sector’s main Italian player.
+The shopping center market in Italy is also very fragmented, with few operators that hold significant market shares3; currently IGD has a market share of more than 3% in terms of GLA (with a total GLA of around 665,000 m2 at 31 December 2021) and is one of the sector’s main Italian player.

 1 Retail hubs include shopping centers, retail parks, leisure centers and factory outlets